microclimate-dev2ops/knative-pipeline-events/README.md

 ## Verify

-1. Check that a webhook was successfully created for your `simple` repository
+1. Check that a webhook was successfully created for your `sample` repository

 2. Commit a code change to your repository